XinJingHao/Duel-Double-DQN-Pytorch/README.md

 ### Train from scratch
 run **'python main.py'**, where the default enviroment is CartPole-v1.
 ### Play with trained model
-run **'python main.py --write False --render True --Loadmodel True --ModelIdex 300000'**
+run **'python main.py --write False --render True --Loadmodel True --ModelIdex 50000'**
 ### Change Enviroment
 If you want to train on different enviroments, just run **'python main.py --EnvIdex 1'**.
-The --EnvIdex can be set to be 0~1, where
+The --EnvIdex can be set to be 0 and 1, where
 '--EnvIdex 0' for 'CartPole-v1'
 '--EnvIdex 1' for 'LunarLander-v2'
 ### Visualize the training curve